approachable-io/software-interview-prep/README.md

 ```

 You can stage all files by using `.` instead of a filename.
 This is useful when you have more than one file that has
-changed.
+changed, like when I added the images.
+I'm also going to run `git add images` to stage the entire directory that I
+put the images in.
 You can check the status of your changes with:

 ```bash
 git status